duyleekun/rails-routes-js-utils/README.md

 # Rails::Routes::Js::Utils

-Make rails route available via window.Routes.*_path() and Array window.AllRoutes
+Make rails route available in Javascript via window.Routes.*_path() and Array window.AllRoutes This also generates plist file for iOS in /assets/rails-routes-js-utils.plist

 ## Installation